quietui/quiet/docs/docs/components/icon.md

 ### Built-in icons

-Quiet provides with the popular [Heroicons](https://heroicons.com/) icon library out of the box.
-This is the default icon library, but you can [register additional libraries](#registering-icon-libraries) as well.
+Quiet includes the popular [Heroicons](https://heroicons.com/) icon library out of the box.
 Use the `name` attribute to specify which icon should be drawn.

 ```html {.example}
 <div style="font-size: 1.5rem;">